Stay Connected

 • BS/BA in human service or related field required

-• Bi-Lingual Portuguese or Spanish preferred
+• Bi-Lingual Spanish preferred

 • Minimum 3 years working with families